Portles/Steam-Boost-For-MacOS/README.md

 <em><strong>ACTIVATING PERFORMANCE MODE:</strong></em>
 1) - Make sure you have Steam.app in your applications folder.
-2) - (For first launch) control/right click to "Steam_Boost_Performance.app".
+2) - (For first launch) control/(or)right click to "Steam_Boost_Performance.app".
 3) - Select "Open".
 4) - Select "Open" again.

 <em><strong>RESTORING:</strong></em>
 1) - Make sure you have Steam.app in your applications folder.
-2) - (For first launch) control/right click to "Steam_Restore.app".
+2) - (For first launch) control/(or)right click to "Steam_Restore.app".
 3) - Select "Open".
 4) - Select "Open" again.

 <em><strong>What is unsigned app and what it means?:</strong></em>
 Unsigned applications does not belong to any "Apple Developer" account.
-This unsigned app's have benefits over signed apps.
+Unsigned apps have benefits over signed apps.
 Explaining in basic;
-Signed app's belongs to developer.
+Signed apps belongs to developer.
-Unsigned app's belongs to user who have them.
+Unsigned apps belongs to user who have them.

 <em><strong>Any TroubleShooting:</strong></em>
 https://support.apple.com/en-us/HT202491